-All our participants will present their polished PowerPoints to the group.
+You will present your polished PowerPoints to the group.

-Participants will identify what specific strategies they will use in the future and how they might further develop their unique presentation style.
+You will identify what specific strategies you will use in the future and how you might develop your unique presentation style.

-Participants are given a web link to their videos from the course
+You’ll be given a web link to your videos from the course.

 PowerPoint Presentations Course